-A tour with a local in a foreign city where you don’t speak the native language is the fastest way to get acclimatised to your surroundings.
+A private tour with a local in a foreign city where you don’t speak the native language is the fastest way to get acclimatised to your surroundings.

 The instructions were clear, and we arrived early, but we stupidly were waiting at the wrong spot!